Huegoxaga/notes/os/linux.md

 - `basename <path>` return filename or directory portion of pathname
 - `mkdir <directory path(s)>` make new dir
   - create multiple new folderName separate by space.
+  - `-p` option helps create sub-directories of a directory.
+It will create parent directory first, if it doesn't exist.
+But if it already exists, then it will not print an error message and will move further to create sub-directories.
 - `cp <source> <destination> -R`, copy files for folders, `-R` include directories.
   - `cp ~/a* ~/Documents/a` copy anything begins with a to `a` folder.
 - `mv <source> <destination>` The mv command is used to move or rename files